Time and Space Complexity Analysis Practical Guide

 The symbol O

-(uppercase letter 'O', not the number 0) is commonly used to represent a set of functions.
+, not the number 0) represents a set of functions.
 For example, represents a set of functions derived from g(n) = n^2

-.
-When we say an algorithm has a time complexity of , it means the complexity of the algorithm is described by a function within this set.
+; when we say an algorithm has a time complexity of , it means the function describing the complexity of the algorithm belongs to this set.

 In theory, understanding this abstract mathematical definition can answer all your questions about Big O notation.

-However, since many people feel dizzy when they see mathematical definitions, I will list two properties used in complexity analysis.
-Remembering these two is sufficient.
+However, considering that most people feel dizzy when they see mathematical definitions, I will list two properties used in complexity analysis.
+Remembering these two will be enough.

-1. Retain only the term with the highest growth rate; other terms can be omitted.
+1. Keep only the fastest-growing term; other terms can be omitted.

-Firstly, constant factors in multiplication and addition can be ignored, as shown in the following example:
+Firstly, constant factors in multiplication and addition can be ignored, as shown in the following examples:

 O(2N + 100) = O(N)